 Some farmers think of oysters as stones.
 But their complex reactions to stress can affect not only the health of their own animals, but also the health of other sea creatures, including humans.
 The negative consequences of stress on oysters extend to the risk of bacterial infection.
 While this problem has been well documented in farmed fish, the same problems can occur in shellfish.
 In the case of oysters, stress can also cause them to serve as reservoirs for harmful bacteria such as the Vibrio group.

 The effects of low DO concentrations on oyster growth are different in different locations.
 In Maryland, the incidence of disease is seasonal, while in Virginia, the disease is constant.
 Interestingly, a recent study conducted at the Virginia Institute of Marine Science revealed that oysters that are exposed to high levels of DO are becoming resistant to the disease.
-Ultimately, this means that restoring an oyster reef in the Gulf of Mexico can benefit both oyster farming and the marine ecosystem.
+This means restoring an oyster reef in the Gulf of Mexico can benefit both oyster farming and the marine ecosystem.

 Green leafy vegetables